haotian2006/HelperDocs-contributions/Parallel luau.md

 On a roblox server, the amount of workers is determined by the maximum player count ([source](https://devforum.roblox.com/t/live-game-servers-do-not-allocate-more-cores-for-parallelized-games/2460052/4?u=haotian2006)).
 While on the client it depends on the client's device.
 Workers are just how many threads can be utilized.
 Every time you run a parallel task the task will go to one of these workers.
 Roblox will try to balance which Worker should a task go to.
 ![Alt text](https://raw.githubusercontent.com/haotian2006/HelperDocs-contributions/master/Images/workers1.png)

 So when determining the number of Actors you want to use it is usually recommended to use more Actors than workers as roblox will balance the tasks between workers.
 ![Alt text](https://raw.githubusercontent.com/haotian2006/HelperDocs-contributions/master/Images/multipleactors.png)
 but avoid using too many or else other problems such as memory will show up.

 ## Conclusion
 Parallel Luau is not an easy thing to explain and understand so don't worry if you don't understand.
-If you want to see the code I used for the Images above make a copy of this [place](https://www.roblox.com/games/14931452798/Parallel-Luau-Example).
+If you want to see the code I used for the Images above, make a copy of this [place](https://www.roblox.com/games/14931452798/Parallel-Luau-Example).
 If you want to learn more about Parallel Luau check out [here](https://create.roblox.com/docs/fr-fr/scripting/multithreading#parallel-programming-model).